jy-shao/Machine-Learning-Notes/README.md

 # Machine-Learning-Notes

-This is the place for my notes of machine learning study
+This is the place for my notes of machine learning study.